-Last year, we showed how Ada makes it easy to turn a single-threaded
+In the previous two episodes, we showed how Ada makes it easy to turn

-program into a multi-threaded program.
-We ended up with ten
+a single-threaded program into a multi-threaded program.
+We ended

-task pool wherein a small number of threads (one per processor core)
+a task pool and work queue wherein a small number of threads (one

 This presentation will feature live editing of source code,